PatzEdi/PyBite/README.md

 ____________________________________________________________________________
 ## **Why?**
 - I wanted to showcase how one can easily create a simple script like this one in order to save time in doing their job.
+- Python Bite code as it is called, or compiled python code, is unreadable to the human being.
+If you want to protect your code, you can do so with this script!
+- Please note however that **there are bite decompilers out there**, so it is not 100 percent secure for your code.
+Still worth mentioning!
 ____________________________________________________________________________
 ## **How?**
 - Creating a simple menu, the user can esaily create a compiled file through the use of [py_compile](https://docs.python.org/3/library/py_compile.html)